- To understand how to share a single policy with someone who does not have a PolicyStat account.

 A Guest Access Link and a Read-Only Sharing Access link both provide an end user the ability to view the content of a policy.
 The primary difference is that a Guest Access link provides the user to be able to search for and view policies across PolicyStat (Figure 1).

 With a Read-Only Sharing link, the end user is limited to only the policy content.
-They do not have the ability to search for and explore any other policy's content else on the PolicyStat site.
+They do not have the ability to search for and explore any other policy's content elsewhere on the PolicyStat site.

 For more information about how to create a Guest Access link, see this article.